-- 18. Since August 17, 2020 Boone County has experienced a steady increase in COVID-19 daily cases with the new daily cases reported on August 27, 2020 as of 4:00 pm being 83_with the total number of active cases being 502.
+18. Since August 17, 2020 Boone County has experienced a steady increase in COVID-19 daily cases with the new daily cases reported on August 27, 2020 as of 4:00 pm being 83_with the total number of active cases being 502.
 The average number of active cases in the 18- 22 age bracket increased over 220% in the seven days ending on August 27, 2020 compared to the previous seven (7) day period.
-The number of hospitalizations within Boone County increased from 27 on August 17, 2020 to 43 on August 27, 2020. - 19.
-Since implementation of Order 2020-11, the number of new daily cases has increased, with the five-day rolling average increasing from 61 on September 18, 2020 to 132 on November 11, 2020.
+The number of hospitalizations within Boone County increased from 27 on August 17, 2020 to 43 on August 27, 2020.

+19. Since implementation of Order 2020-11, the number of new daily cases has increased, with the five-day rolling average increasing from 61 on September 18, 2020 to 132 on November 11, 2020.
 Since September 25, 2020, there has been an upward trend in hospitalizations with 60 Boone County individuals hospitalized during the month of October.
+During the month of November 2020, 119 Boone County citizens with COVID-19 were hospitalized.
+As of December 15, 2020, there were 138 patients with COVID-19 hospitalized in Boone County with 49 of those indivduals being Boone County residents.
+The number of patients in the Intensive Care Units on December 15, 2020 was 35 with 14 patients on ventilators.
+Boone County hospitals are currently reporting "yellow" status indicating they are delaying non-emergency patient transfers from referring hospitals due to capacity or staffing for greater than two consecutive days, or are delaying non-urgent procedures and operations to provide additional inpatient capacity.

+20. As of December 15, 2020, there were 4,807 cases of the 12,130 total number of COVID-19 cases in Boone County attributable to persons age 18 to 27 indicating a need to continue to specifically address the interaction of young adults in locations where the spread of the disease through community contact has a greater probability.

+21. As of December 15, 2020 the Columbia Public School District reported a 14-day rate per 10,000 people of 95.1.
+The Columbia Public School District transitioned to all virtual instruction for students on November 16, 2020 with students to remain in virtual learning mode until mid-January 2021.

-As of November 11, 2020, there were 149 patients with COVID-19 hospitalized in Boone County.
-Forty-seven of the 149 patients hospitalized on November 11 were in the Intensive Care Unit and 20 were on ventilators.
-The increased hospitalizations indicate increased severity of disease and place a strain on the healthcare resources and staffing in Boone County. - 20.
-As of November 11, 2020, there were 3,647 cases of the 7,763 total number of COVID-19 cases in Boone County attributable to persons age 18 to 27 indicating a need to continue to place controls on the interaction of young adults in locations where the spread of the disease through community contact has a greater probability. - 21.
-At this time, the Director finds that due to an increase in the number of new daily cases and increasing hospitalizations, it is necessary to continue the current order with the addition of a Face Mask requirement for an additional three weeks to ensure the capacity of local resources is adequate to meet the increased need.
+22. On December 14, 2020 health care workers in Missouri began receiving the first dosage of the coronavirus vaccine pursuant to a distribution plan established by the State of Missouri in anticipation of a limited supply initially.
+Phase 1A of the distribution plan calls for the vaccination to be administered to Long Term Care Facility Residents and Staff along with patient-facing Healthcare Workers.
+With current demand for the vaccine exceeding available supply, it will be necessary to continue to monitor the effectiveness of the health order in combination with the administration of the vaccine until the vaccine is available to all Boone County residents.
+23. At this time, the Director finds that due to the continued high volume of new daily cases and burden on the operating capacity of Boone County hospitals it is necessary to continue the current order for an additional four weeks to ensure the capacity of local resources remain adequate to meet the anticipated need while vaccine production and administration plans are implemented both locally and nationally.